gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 This story adds initial support for building multiple variants of a native component.
 For each variant of a component, a binary of the appropriate type is defined.

 - Add a `flavors` container to `NativeComponent`
-- If no flavors are defined, then implicitly define a `default` flavor (or perhaps just always define the `default` flavor).
+- If no flavors are defined, then implicitly define a `default` flavor.
-- For each flavor defined for an `Executable`, create an `ExecutableBinary`.
-- For each flavor defined for a `Library`, create a `SharedLibraryBinary` and `StaticLibraryBinary`.
+- Variants will be built for all available flavors:
+    - With a single flavor, the binary task names and output directories will NOT contain the flavor name.
+    - With multiple flavors, task names and output directories for each variant will include the flavor name.
 - Add a property to `NativeBinary` to allow navigation to the flavor for this binary.
-- When resolving the dependencies of a binary `b`, for a dependency on library `l`:, select the binary of `l` with the same flavor as `b`, if present, otherwise
+- When resolving the dependencies of a binary `b`, for a dependency on library `l`:
     - If `l` has multiple flavors defined, select the binary with the same flavor as `b`.
 Fail if no binary with matching flavor.
+Match flavors based on their name.
     - If `l` has a single flavor (default or defined), select the binary with that flavor.

 ### User visible changes